I had my concrete pad raised but it settled again, why did it do this?

 Whether a pad sinks after it’s been raised depends on:

-• The age of the Pad.
-A pad sinks in the first place because the soil under the pad was never compacted properly.
+- The age of the Concrete Pad.
+A concrete pad sinks in the first place because the soil under the concrete pad was never compacted properly.
 It takes time for uncompacted soil to compact so obviously there’s more chance of a newer pad sinking again after it’s been raised, compared to an older pad.
 Even replacing a new pad doesn’t guarantee it won’t settle again.
 Future settlement depends only on how well the soil under the pad is compacted.

 My pad is sinking but I’m not sure the settlement is done.
 Should I raise the pad now or let it settle more?

 It’s always better to raise a pad before it sinks too much.
-The reason a pad sinks is because the soil under the pad was never compacted properly in the first place.
-When a pad settles, parts of the pad are on the ground, while other parts are left with voids underneath.
-This causes undue stress on a pad, resulting in it cracking more than it should.
-The voids also make it easier for water to gain access underneath, which can cause it to heave in the winter, creating more cracks.
+The reason a concrete pad sinks is because the soil under the concrete pad was never compacted properly in the first place.
+When a concrete pad settles, parts of the concrete pad are on the ground, while other parts are left with voids underneath.
+This causes undue stress on a concrete pad, resulting in it cracking more than it should.
+The voids also make it easier for water to gain access underneath, which can cause the concrete pad to heave in the winter, creating more cracks.
 The other problem is, once water is under the pad it is hard to tell where it travels.
 In many cases water under the pad can find its way back to the house foundation, contributing to structural problems or a leaky basement.
+Wet ground underneath the concrete has a hard time drying out.

 Which fills a pad better, Polyurethane Foam or Mudjacking?

-Caliber Mudjacking tries to minimize this problem by drilling the holes 3 to 4 feet apart in all directions when raising a pad with foam just as we do when mudjacking a pad.
-Although this procedure takes longer to accomplish and uses much more foam, drilling the holes closer together will minimize the amount of voids under a pad when using foam.
+Caliber Mudjacking tries to minimize this problem by drilling the holes 24″ – 36″ inches apart in all directions when raising a concrete pad with a expanding polyurethane foam material just as we do when mudjacking a concrete pad.
+Although this procedure takes longer to accomplish because you have to express patients when installing an expanding polyurethane foam material, more holes in the concrete slab uses much more foam when trying to fill voids.
+Drilling the holes closer together will minimize the amount of voids under a pad when using an expanding polyurethane foam.

-Mudjacking material is more controllable because it’s non-expanding and travels well under a pad.
+Mudjacking grout material is more controllable because it’s non-expanding and travels well under a concrete pad.
 It is a flowable material.
-You can tell if the pad is full underneath because of back pressure that occurs when removing the hose from the injection hole.
-It’s much easier with mudjacking to know when the voids underneath the pad are filled without raising it too high or putting unnecessary cracks in the concrete.
+You can tell if the concrete pad is full underneath because of back pressure that occurs when removing the nozzel from the 1-inch injection hole.
+It’s much easier with mudjacking to know when the voids underneath the concrete pad are filled without raising it too high or putting unnecessary cracks in the concrete.

 Which is cheaper when raising concrete, Mudjacking or Polyurethane Foam?

 The main difference between mudjacking and polyurethane foam is cost of material.
-Polyurethane foam material costs approximately 250% more than mudjacking material.
+Polyurethane foam material costs approximately 8 times more than mudjacking grout material.

-This results in polyurethane foam costing 50 to 80 percent more to raise the concrete when done properly as the same mudjacking job.
+This results in polyurethane foam costing 50 to 80 percent more to raise the concrete when done properly as the same mudjacking job because of higher material cost and extended labor cost expessing patients while installing a expanding polyurethane foam to raise and fill voids best as possible.

 How far are holes placed apart when raising concrete?

 Regardless whether the pad is going to be raised by Mudjacking or Polyurethane Foam, the hole pattern is basically the same.
-Depending on the type of job and how sunk the concrete is, typically the holes are placed 3-4 feet apart.
+Depending on the type of job and how sunk the concrete is, typically the holes are placed 24″ – 36″ inches apart.

-The reason pads move up and down is because water is gaining access underneath the concrete.
+The reason concrete pads move up and down is because water is gaining access underneath the concrete.
 Usually the problem is caused by a nearby downspout.
 Improper landscaping around the concrete pad adds to the water problem.
 Positive drainage needs to be maintained to direct water away from the concrete.
-A drainage problem is more noticeable in the winter months when snow blocks the flow of water, resulting in it draining under the pad.
+A drainage problem is more noticeable in the winter months when snow blocks the flow of water, resulting in it draining under the concrete pad.
 Frozen water underneath the pad causes the concrete to heave in the winter months.
 This problem can be solved by properly maintaining downspouts so water drains farther away from the foundation and the concrete pad.
 Having cracks and gaps in the concrete pad can also contribute to the problem.
+Wet soil under the concrete pad have a hard time drying out.

 If you have any pad that moves up during the winter, you have a water problem!